Edoumou/T-Grant/README.md

 $ npm i
 ```

-In some cases you may need to remove the `package-lock.json` in the `/client` directory before running the command.
+In some cases you may need to remove the `package-lock.json` in `/client` folder before running the command.

 The next step is to launch an instance of `Topos Subnet`, and update the `truffle-config.js` file to include the `Topos Subnet`.